necsay/Wireguard-Forward/README.md

   <li>Sets up iptables rules for forwarding on WireGuard config file.</li>
 </ol>

-The script is not yet fully tested, However this script does not remove anything, not a single line.
+The script is not yet fully tested.
+However, it does not delete anything, not a single line.

 To do:
 <ol>